All Series > Virtue & Vice > Part 4

 Seeds of vice are sown in doing the pleasurable things before the hard things.
 Seeds of virtue are sown in doing the hard things before the pleasurable things.

-There is no wrong in enjoying the pleasures of life—a tasty meal, a relaxing trip, a good movie.
-They are a healthy way to recharge, but only if done in a moderate, moral, and justly ordered way—after the hard things and hard work the Lord has placed before you have been done first.
+This does not mean you are to reject all pleasure.
+There is nothing wrong with enjoying the pleasures of life—a tasty meal, a relaxing trip, a good movie.
+These are healthy ways to recharge—but only if done in a moderate, moral, and justly ordered way, after the hard things and hard work the Lord has placed before you have been done first.
+Pleasure is not the problem; disordered pleasure is.
+Earthly joys are a gift from God and can refresh the soul.
+But they must be properly enjoyed, not escaped into; received, not grasped for.
+Joy is sweetest when it follows faithfulness.

 “The path of least resistance leads to crooked rivers and crooked [souls]” (Henry David Thoreau).
-So, do the hard things; make God’s will your will—doing what you ought before doing what you want.
-This intentionality, day by day, will habituate the characteristics of virtue within you.
+So, do the hard things.
+Make God’s will your will—do what you ought before doing what you want.
+This intentionality—day after day, choice after choice—will slowly carve the grooves of virtue deep into your soul, until righteousness becomes your reflex and sacrifice your strength.

 Visual Resource